vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-08-07, I skipped all exercises in order to be able to fit in meal prep after some personal projects work in the early afternoon.

+## 2026-08-08: skipped strength exercises

+On Saturday 2026-08-08, I did hand gripper exercises and at-home jogging but skipped strength exercises to conserve time and energy.